Best Practices for eCommerce Sites

 Development Best Practices

 When developing an eCommerce site, there’s a good chance it’ll need to be customizes.
 Modifying the core code of plugins or themes is not a good idea because the next time that plugin or theme releases an update it will overwrite any changes.
-With that in mind, eCommerce leaders like WooCommerce highly recommend adding custom code to a plugin that supports it (such as Jetpack), or creating a “child theme” instead.
+With that in mind, eCommerce leaders recommend adding custom code to a plugin that supports it, or creating a “child theme” instead.
 Child themes inherit the looks and functions of the original theme, but allow custom styles and functions that override default code.
 Using a plugin for custom CSS or a child theme helps ensure the site is built to last.

-Also, keep on top of new releases from the WooCommerce team.
+Also, keep on top of new releases from the your eCommerce team.
 Their developers are constantly working to increase performance and create new features for their users.
 Follow their developer blog to keep informed of these releases.

 Protect User Information with SSL